 - Internal halyards odf stainless steel 7 X 19, with ropetails

 - Sheets of rope, 12 and 14mm diameter

 - Fore sail 2 X Lewmar 30

 Chain plates and turnbuckles are of acid-proof steel

 The interior joinery is of satin varnished teak, fitted to highest yacht building standards.
 Countertops in the galley and toilet compartment are of low maintenance durable laminates.
 Upholstery and curtains throughout.
-Teak and holly soles, wall-to-wall carpeting in wheelhouse.
+Teak and holly soles, removable carpeting in wheelhouse.
 Floor drain in toilet floor of mosaic tiles.
 Great importance is places on access to storage areas and provision for liveaboard convenience.

 Two comfortable berths with large aluminium framed opening hatch overhead.
 Reading lights and shelves above berths.
 Storage under berths.
 Privacy is provided by a door.